Sake44/ObsidianBackup/OneNote/Notes/AWS/AI-Practicioner/Generative AI.md

 - Constraints
 - Compliance
 - Cost: another key factor is cost.
 GenAI models can vary in terms of cost.
 Larger models are usually more precise, but they are expensive and offer few deployment options.

+### Generative AI vs Traditional AI
+**Traditional machine learning models** perform tasks based on the data you provide.
+They can make predictions such as ranking, sentiment analysis, image classification, and more.
+However, each model can perform only one task.
+And to successfully do it, the model needs to be carefully trained on the data.
+**Generative artificial intelligence (generative AI)** runs on foundation models (FMs).
+These models are pre-trained on massive amounts of general domain data that is beyond your own data.
+They can perform multiple tasks.
+Based on user input, usually in the form of text called a prompt, the model actually generates content.
+This content comes from learning patterns and relationships that empower the model to predict the desired outcome.